Frequently asked questions

 The general rule for the budget is that income and expenses need to be balanced.
-In addition, all expenses stated in the budget should be necessary for the project’s implementation.
-All amounts should be specified in EUR.
-For an example of how to make a detailed budgetary appendix, please see here.
+In addition, all expenses stated in the budget should be necessary in order to implement the project.
+All amounts must be specified in euro.

 What does in-kind financing mean?

 In-kind financing refers to the value of the goods or services that are included in the project’s funding as if they had a monetary value.
 This can be voluntary work, for example.